 Alan’s first recordings were released in the mid-1980s and have received excellent reviews.<link to media/press/reviews page> Lewine has worked with many of the great names in jazz over the years, including Eddie Daniels, Kenny Davern, Richie Cole, Joe Henderson, Clifford Jordan, Henry Threadgill, Vinnie Golia, Anita O'Day, Sheila Jordan, Mose Allison, Butch Miles, Barney Kessel, Herb Ellis, Roy Hargrove, and old masters like Gus Johnson, Sweets Edison, Mickey Roker, Stephane Grapelli and many others.
 Lewine minored in music composition as an undergrad and has also studied traditional Ghanaian (Ewe) percussion and performed with Obo Addy and Balinese gamelan with I Nyoman Suadin, flamenco with Julián Vaquero and Victor Monge, and traditional country Delta and Piedmont blues with Johnny Never including as bassist on the 2012 release Johnny Never and the Soular Pimps: Never Home.<link>

-Alan Lewine "dropped out" from full time musicianship in 1994, went to law school, and later worked as a transactional and policy attorney with one of the world's major cable companies.
+After spending 18 years working as a full-time gigging musician around the Southwest and later Northwest US, Alan “dropped out” in 1994, went to law school, and worked as a transactional and policy attorney with some of the world's most significant television, telecoms and cable companies until 2016 with his music everpresent but on the back-burner.
 He recently retired from that sideline and returned his focus to his music from his current base in the Philadelphia region but reaching around the world.

 Book a Concert